Last Updated on by

 There are other Z-wave compatible doorbells out there, but these can be rather limited.
 For instance, Doorbird has some Z-wave-compatible doorbells, but it tends to work with very few Z-wave devices.

-Add that to the fact that the Doorbird can be more expensive, with prices starting at $349.
+Add that to the fact that the Doorbird can be more expensive.
 However, if you have supported products such as Control 4, Lockstate, and Vera Smarter Home Control, and you do not mind paying more, then you can check this out.

 Having two entries in the list of the best Z-wave compatible smart doorbells says a lot about the integrations offered by Ring.
 If you want the best features and less interference for your smart doorbell, you should get Ring Video Doorbell Pro.